 More info on some of the historical work of the Caucus see: http://maloney.house.gov/search/node/Americans Abroad Caucus

 Currently, the Americans Abroad Caucus consists of 25 members of the House of Representatives especially attuned to the problems of American citizens living outside the USA.
-Chaired by Carolyn Maloney (D-NY) and co-chaired by Mark Meadows (R-NC) but has recently stepped down given his new role White House Chief of Staff.
+Chaired by Carolyn Maloney (D-NY).
+Mark Meadows has served since 2017 as co-chair (R-NC) but has recently stepped down given his new role White House Chief of Staff.
 The role of Co-chair has not been filled.
 The Caucus includes two members born abroad, Donald Beyer (D-VA) born in Trieste, Italy, Susan Wild (D-PA) born in Wiesbaden, Germany and Adriano Espaillat (D-NY) born in the Dominican Republic.
 It also includes Gregorio Kilili Camacho Sablan (D-MP) representing the Northern Mariana Islands.

 The Caucus collectively and members individually have been instrumental in bringing several problems to the attention of other House members: